UdayKota03/ENTNT-frontend/README.md

-CommSync - Communication Tracking Made Simple
-CommSync is a React-based calendar application designed to streamline and optimize professional communication schedules with companies.
+Schedule Calendar - Communication Tracking Made Simple Schedule Calendar is a React-based calendar application designed to streamline and optimize professional communication schedules with companies.
 This tool ensures timely follow-ups, accurate record-keeping, and efficient planning to maintain consistent and strong relationships with external organizations.

 Features
 🚀 Core Functionalities